 Hinckley is a tiny town located in the state of Utah.
 With a population of 630 people and just one neighborhood, Hinckley is the 140th largest community in Utah.

-Because occupations involving physical labor dominate the local economy, Hinckley is generally considered to be a blue-collar town.
-38.24% of the Hinckley workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Hinckley is a blue-collar town, with 38.24% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Hinckley is a town of service providers, construction workers and builders, and professionals.
 There are especially a lot of people living in Hinckley who work in teaching (10.86%), management occupations (10.63%), and maintenance occupations (10.41%).

 Compared to the rest of the country, citizens of Hinckley spend much less time in their cars: on average, their commute to work is only 16.88 minutes.
 This also means that noise and pollution levels in the town are less than they would otherwise be.